• Wed. Oct 8th, 2025

 THE WINDMILLS FROM THE PAST

-At the turn of the 20th century, the Famagusta district as a whole, featured several mills and their main purpose was to pump water from several wells.
-These windmills have remained a local landmark in the area ever since.
-The very first ones were imported directly from the United States and Canada and most of them dominated the landscape by the early 1920’s.
-The general operation of these windmills was rudimentary and most were controlled by simply releasing a rope.
-A propeller that revolved according to the speed of the wind would then generate power used to turn water pumps.
-The revolving movement of the windmill would force the pumping of the water into a tank, which was also used as a storage depository for the water.
+Their general operation was rudimentary, and most were controlled by simply releasing a rope.
+A propeller that revolved according to the speed of the wind would then generate power, which in turn would supply power to the water pumps.
+The revolving movement of the windmill would then force the water into a tank, which was also used as a storage depository for the water.

 A RICH AGRICULTURAL HERITAGE